hexaxsoftwares/houx.js/README.md

   ,
 };
 ```
-Appending the asterisks binds the contents Attribute value not Attribute name.
+Using the `$$bind` directive binds the contents Attribute value not Attribute name.

-### **Pixel directives**
+### **Hexax directives**

-Pixel provides directives that allow you to conditionally display elements, bind reactive datas to an input element during compilation, reference an element or skip the compilation of an element's children.
+Hexax provides directives that allow you to conditionally display elements, bind reactive datas to an input element during compilation, reference an element or skip the compilation of an element's children.

 Directive is a special attribute used in manipulating a node or widget before, during or after compilation.

-Pixel directives are not just instructions; they are artistic attributes guiding the flow of your application or widget build.
-See `$$if` as a creative decision, `$$for` as a rhythmic pattern, and `$$data` as a dynamic palette.
+Hexax directives are not just instructions; they are artistic attributes guiding the flow of your application or widget build.
+See `$$if` as a creative decision, `$$for` as a rhythmic pattern, and `$$ref` as a dynamic palette.

 Here are some commonly used directives: